-Green buildings or sustainable buildings typically refer to buildings that meet the sustainability marker set by the UN.
+Denmark is home to some of the world's best green and sustainable buildings.
+Perhaps this won't come as a surprise to many, as Denmark is a country renowned globally for design, architecture and clean energy technologies.
 Green buildings are made with resource efficiency in mind, and their design, construction, and operation leave a positive impact on the environment.
-To be called a sustainable building, such a structure must be on that conforms with the idea of sustainability, i.e., it must be geared towards meeting the needs of today without sabotaging the opportunities of the future.
+To be called a sustainable building, such a structure must be one that conforms with the idea of sustainability, i.e. it must be prioritise meeting the needs of today without sabotaging the opportunities of the future.

 Contrary to the beliefs of some, the concept of sustainability cannot be overstretched.
 It extends beyond the efficient use of water and energy to meeting the needs of the people and the planet as a whole in the long run.